emmalexandria/tdrop/README.md

 <p align="center"><i><b>a drop of tui</b></i></p>

-`tdrop` is a Rust crate which provides a wide array of functionality for non-interactive terminal applications.
+`tdrop` is a Rust crate which provides a wide array of functionality for terminal applications.
 This includes a widget rendering system (with support for async widgets e.g. progressbars), flex layouts, and terminal styling.
 It uses [crossterm](https://github.com/crossterm-rs/crossterm) as a backend, ensuring it is fully cross platform.

 Although it cannot lay a claim to efficiency, I certaintly believe it is best-in-class in terms of the ease with which one can achieve beautiful cross-platform terminal output.

-If you have used [ratatui](https://github.com/ratatui/ratatui), you'll find the interface delightfully similar, although there are some key differences.
+If you have used [ratatui](https://github.com/ratatui/ratatui) or [crossterm](https://github.com/crossterm-rs/crossterm), you'll find the API delightfully familiar, although there are some key differences.

 ## Table of Contents
 - [Features](#features)